Brooklyn22code/quick-to-project/README.md

 Do you think everytime you need to find your project by finding it in the file explorer or open folder in vscode is very slow and looks stupid.
 This is a very easy CLI tool help you doing that without touching mouse.

-To run this CLI, make sure you download golang compiler and SQLite.
+To run this CLI, make sure you download golang compiler, vscode and SQLite.

 You first need clone the repo to your computer, and type in the terminal of your repo direction: go mod tidy